faneaatiku/bzedge/README.md

 Security Warnings
 -----------------

-**BitcoinZ is experimental and a work-in-progress.** Use at your own risk.
+**BZedge is experimental and a work-in-progress.** Use at your own risk.